Welcome, please Log In or Register

 Here are our top tips for getting the most from your slow cooker, with very little effort:

-• Add all of the ingredients needed for your sauce first (Rafi’s Curry Pack, water, coconut, tomatoes etc.), but be sure to only add 200ml water rather than 300ml.
-The liquid in a slow cooker doesn’t reduce the same as on the hob, so this can result in a thinner sauce.
+• 100ml water rather than 175ml for the 2-3 Curry Packs and 200ml water rather than 300ml for the 4-6 Curry Packs.
+The liquid in a slow cooker doesn’t reduce the same as on the hob, so using too much water can result in a thinner sauce.

 • If adding root vegetables to your curry, prepare and add to the bottom of the pot first.